DS-USAFA/PSSE-Solutions-Manual/docs/20-Hypothesis-Testing-with-Known-Distributions-Solutions.md

 e.
 Determine the conclusion of the hypothesis test.

-Since p-value, 1, is high, larger than 0.05, we fail to reject the null hypothesis of yawning is not contagious.
+Since $p$-value, 1, is high, larger than 0.05, we fail to reject the null hypothesis of yawning is not contagious.
 The data do not provide convincing evidence that people are more likely to yawn if a person near them yawns.

 f.
 Compare your results with the randomization test.

 This result is essentially the same as the randomization test.

 ### Problem 2